ssophiah02/FlipperZero-Remote-Signals/README.md

 # Once you have access to the folder, you can place the desired .ir files into it, including any additional subfolders you may want.

 # After transferring the files, you can start using the infrared feature by locating the corresponding remotes on your flipper
-# Then experimenting with the available buttons.
-Enjoy exploring the capabilities of your flipper's infrared functionality!